 What is the SBA HUBZone Program?

-As a small business, you can qualify for the SBA HUBZone Program.
+As a small business, you can qualify for the SBA HUBZone (Historically Underutilized Business Zone Program).
 This is a unique opportunity for small businesses to gain access to federal contracting dollars.
 In addition, Congress has mandated that government contracting agencies attempt to award at least three percent of all federal government contracting dollars to HUBZone-certified small businesses each year.

-The HUBZone program was created in response to the HUBZone Empowerment Act created by the US Congress in 1998 If you are located in a HUBZone, it can greatly benefit your company.
-Like anything else you have to meet very specific requirements to take advantage of the program.
+The program was created in response to the HUBZone Empowerment Act created by the US Congress in 1998 If you are located in a HUBZone, it can greatly benefit your company.
+Like anything else, you have to meet very specific requirements to take advantage of the program.

-When you become HUBZone Certified, you can immediately take advantage of the many benefits of being a small business government contractor.
-The first benefit on being in the HUBZone business program is that you become part of the elite group of bidders that are in historically underutilized business zones.
-Being part of the SBA HUBZone Program opens the door to getting federal contracts and getting certain preferential considerations when solicitations are part of full and open competition.
+When you become HUBZone certified, you can immediately take advantage of the many HUB Zone benefits of being a small business government contractor.
+The first benefit of being in the program is that you become part of the elite group of bidders that are in historically underutilized business zones.
+Being part of HUBZone Program opens the door to getting federal contracts and getting certain preferential considerations when solicitations are part of full and open competition.
 13 CFR 125.6 Understanding Rules of Prime Contractor’s Limitations on Subcontracting FAR 52.219 14

-- If you are trying to get SBA HUBZone contracts, you can get a 10 % price preference when you meet certain conditions during the proposal evaluation stage.
+- If you are trying to get SBA government contracts, you can get a 10 % price preference when you meet certain conditions during the proposal evaluation stage.

-- You can bid special small business set-asides where other not in the SBA HUBZone Program cannot.
+- You can bid special small business set-asides where others not in the SBA Program cannot.

-- There is no expiration date for being in the HUBZone Business Program
+- There is no expiration date for being in the Program

-To become eligible for SBA HUBZone contracts, you must meet specific requirements.
+To become eligible for government contracts, you must meet specific HUBZone requirements.
 Your company must:

 - Meet the legal requirements of a small business